aleishio/qubic-dextools-adapter/README.md

 - Verify the RPC endpoint in your .env file
 - Check the adapter logs for API connection errors
 - Ensure enough memory is available for processing large tick ranges
+- If you encounter 404 errors for estimated pages, this is normal behavior as the adapter tries different page numbers to find the right data